p1nrojas/packet-nuagevns/install/packet.md

-# Prepare your brand new bare metal server in packet.net
+# Prepare your new bare metal server in packet.net

 Create your baremetal server type 0 called "ansible" Then run the following